 If the employee is not enrolled in a family plan option, the employee must elect a family plan option in order to cover his/her child.
-You must submit an updated Enrollment / Change Form to Human Resources within 30 days after the effective date of guardianship.
+You must submit an updated benefit enrollment / change form to Human Resources within 30 days after the effective date of guardianship.
 Coverage will be effective on the first day of the month following receipt of a valid enrollment form.